chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :height: 10cm

 we set the inlet velosity to 2.5 m/s, and don't impose the background velocity on the bottom of the cylinder like the another example.
+The value of beta on the outlet boundary was set to 100, which is relatively high, in order to get stable simulation.

 .. code-block:: text